swills/cirrina/NOTES.md

 # TODO

+* arm64 support: kern.osreldate 1500018 -- need to wait for 1500019 and test for that or higher
 * Fix zvol ownership!
+* Fix cirrinactl over IPv6
 * Add a force kill function for OSs that won't shut down properly and when you don't want to wait
 * Add feature to remove CD after first boot
 * have all cirrinactl commands which use server make a call to hostPing() before doing anything with the server